 Williams College is aware that persons at the College may have a condition or disability that precipitates an allergic reaction to animals.
-Persons who have asthma/allergy/medical issues with the animal are to be directed to make their complaint to the Office of Disability Services and Health Services.
+Persons who have asthma/allergy/medical issues with the animal are to be directed to make their complaint to the Office of Accessible Education and Health Services.
 The person making the complaint must provide verifiable medical documentation to support their claim.
 Action will be taken to consider the needs of both persons to resolve the problem as efficiently and effectively as possible.

 Public Behavior of the Animal